OlgaLa/TomatoJam/README.md

 # How to run the tests in the terminal:
 1. Go to the project folder
-2. `mvn clean test -Dsurefire.suiteXmlFiles=testsSuite.xml` to run the test Additional parameters:
+2. `mvn clean test` to run the test

+Additional parameters:
 * run tests in a specific browser(chrome is default): `-Dbrowser=chrome firefox`